On this page

 |Nova Southeastern University||118 credits||$1,160 per credit||$136,880|

-How Should Online Clinical Psychology PhD Programs Be Accredited?
+Should You Consider Accreditation for Online Clinical Psychology PhD Programs?

 Look for regionally accredited schools rather than national ones, as the former is more rigorous.
 Most four-year nonprofit schools hold regional accreditation.
 With programmatic accreditation, check for programs approved by the American Psychological Association (APA).
 The APA acts as a leader in the field and signals completion of a well-rounded program.